 Depending on system configuration, mode changing may not be available and will be locked in Standard Mode.
 Mode is changed by pressing "Temp," then "Light".

-Standard Mode maintains set temperature 56 will be displayed momentanly when you switch into Standard Mode.
+Standard Mode maintains set temperature.
+St will be displayed momentarily when you switch into Standard Mode.
 Economy Mode heats the spa to the set temperature only during filter cycles.
-Ec will display when water temp is not cuttetic, and will alternate with water temp when the pump is turning.
+Ec will display when water temp is not current, and will alternate with water temp when the pump is running.
 Sleep Mode heats the spa to within 20°F/10°C of the set temperature only during filter cycles.
-SL will display when water temp at ook cuttens, and will alternate with water temp when the pump is furning.
+SL will display when water temp is not current, and will alternate with water temp when the pump is running.